 Visit your local CrossFit affiliate and you’ll probably find sets of these in their gym.

-For what it’s worth, Rogue’s set offers a score an 88 on the durometer scale.
+This set offers a score an 88 on the durometer scale.
 70 or higher is usually considered very good.
+The higher the number the less likely it is to dent.
+It tells you about the quality of the material, and its hardness.

 Rep Fitness boasts that the core concept of their design- inserting stainless steel molded hooks on the inside- blows their competitors out of the water in terms of durability.